 “Large almond flat white, please”, I asked whilst handing over my $10 note.
 “And while you’re at it, I don’t want any change, take it for the guy’s coffee behind me”.

-Now the look of surprise didn't stop with the barista.
-When the guy behind me ordered his coffee to be told it had already been paid for, his facial expression moved from “WTF”, to confusion, to a gentle smile to engagement.
+Now the look of surprise didn’t stop with the barista.
+When the guy behind me ordered his coffee and was told it had already been paid for, his facial expression moved from “WTF”, to confusion, to a gentle smile, to engagement.

 “Why would you do that?” he said.